airminer/jnlua-wiki/GettingStarted.md

 # Installing JNLua #

-JNLua can be [downloaded](http://code.google.com/p/jnlua/downloads/list) from its project web site.
+JNLua can be [downloaded](https://github.com/airminer/jnlua/releases) from its project web site.
 The download directory contains three types of assemblies:

   * `bin`: these contain the JNLua Java library as a JAR file
   * `native`: these contain pre-built versions of the JNLua native library and the JNLua Java module for the Win32 platform (64-bit and 32-bit)
   * `src`: these contain the JNLua source code

-As an alternative, you [checkout](http://code.google.com/p/jnlua/source/checkout) JNLua from its repository.
+As an alternative, you clone JNLua from its repository.
 Tags are provided for each release.

 ## Installing the JNLua Java Library ##